hidakatsuya/rexer/README.md

 ```
 $ rex
 Commands:
   rex envs                    # Show the list of environments and their extensions defined in .extensions.rb
   rex help [COMMAND]          # Describe available commands or one specific command
   rex init                    # Create a new .extensions.rb file
-  rex install [ENV]                # Install the definitions in .extensions.rb for the specified environment
+  rex install [env]           # Install the definitions in .extensions.rb for the specified environment
-  rex reinstall [PLUGIN or THEME]  # Uninstall extensions for the currently installed environment and install them again
+  rex reinstall [extension]   # Uninstall extensions for the currently installed environment and install them again
   rex state                   # Show the current state of the installed extensions
-  rex switch [ENV]                 # Uninstall extensions for the currently installed environment and install extensions for the specified environment
+  rex switch [env]            # Uninstall extensions for the currently installed environment and install extensions for the specified environment
   rex uninstall               # Uninstall extensions for the currently installed environment based on the state in .extensions.lock and remove the lock file
-  rex update                       # Update extensions for the currently installed environment to the latest version if extensions are updateable
+  rex update [extensions...]  # Update extensions for the currently installed environment to the latest version if extensions are updateable.
+If no extensions are specified, all extensions are updated
   rex version                 # Show Rexer version

 Options:
   -v, [--verbose], [--no-verbose], [--skip-verbose]  # Detailed output